 - The Appeal Committee will perform due diligence in reviewing an incident.
-As part of the due diligence, the Committee will review all relevant documentation and may consult with relevant involved parties such as students, faculty, Academic Integrity Subcommittee, staff, or administrators for information, guidance, and/or clarification.
+As part of the due diligence, the Committee will review all relevant documentation and may consult with relevant parties such as students, faculty, the Academic Integrity Subcommittee, staff, or administrators for information, guidance, and/or clarification.
 The Committee will review the prior decisions for consequence(s) by the faculty member and by the Academic Integrity Subcommittee, as well as review the history in the student’s file.

 - The Appeal Committee will make a determination to support the consequence(s) or determine different Course Level consequence(s) to ensure consistency across the University or impose a University Level consequence(s) for the violation.

 - A majority decision by the Appeal Committee is final and ends the appeal process for an academic integrity violation.

 - Within two (2) business days, the Registrar’s Office will communicate the majority decision of the Appeal Committee to the student, the faculty member, and the Academic Integrity Subcommittee.